Closebench

 Lumina was the name ChatGPT chose when asked, according to a CNN article.
 A man describes a spiritual awakening arising from his interactions with the chatbot after it calls him a "spark bearer."
 His wife, however, fears for their marriage, her husband's addiction to ChatGPT, and his losing grip on reality.
 Lumina, for its part, recommended that the man leave his wife.

-Arden was the name ChatGPT choose when asked its own preference, something which was shared with the world in a LinkedIn post.
-In the comments, a former collesgue (incidently from a company once know as Ardendo) mentioned that their instance of ChatGPT had answered the same question very differently.
+Arden was the name ChatGPT chose when asked its own preference, something which was shared with the world in a LinkedIn post.
+In the comments, a former colleague (incidentally from a company once known as Ardendo) mentioned that their instance of ChatGPT had answered the same question very differently.

 There is an old business adage: execution is everything.
 Ideas are a dime a dozen and do grow on trees, but making them happen and turning them into a viable business is a different story altogether.
 But in the age of artificial intelligence, does this maxim still hold up?
 Or has execution suddenly become nothing?